danilko/topdown-2d-multiplayer/README.md

 TODO
 ======
 - The bot is equip with basic AI, but still not good with collision avoidance with each other (workaround now with no collision to save AI resource (there is basic code avoidance also in there can be enabled if need))
-- Currently only track winning condition base on player agents vs bot agents, should also do team based
-- Currently bot agents only added into one team, should try to balance
 - Better Game Play
 - Code clean up and more documentation (comments etc)